Alma Adams Scholarship: rewarding student action to make tobacco a thing of the past

 Putting an end to tobacco use depends on young people who are eager to help achieve a tobacco-free generation.
-That’s why Truth Initiative® is offering two $5,000 scholarships to support undergraduate and graduate students who are innovatively confronting tobacco use.

 Over the past decade, the Dr. Alma S. Adams Scholarship for Outreach and Health Communications to Reduce Tobacco Use Among Priority Populations has recognized students for their commitment to community service and use of the creative arts to raise awareness of tobacco’s harmful impacts in disproportionately affected communities.

-A winner from last year, Jacob Hojnacki, previously served as an asthma educator at schools in low-income communities in Chicago.
+Past winner, Jacob Hojnacki, previously served as an asthma educator at schools in low-income communities in Chicago.
 He taught more than 1,300 asthmatic children about the dangers and effects of tobacco use, the importance of being smoke-free and avoiding secondhand smoke.

 “My experience working with asthmatic children and tobacco control in Chicago introduced me to environmental health, particularly how chemicals that we are exposed to in our environment affect our health outcomes,” said Hojnacki, now a first-year graduate student at Emory University pursuing a Master’s of Public Health.
 “Winning the scholarship has strengthened my belief in environmental justice and has further motivated me to work to improve the health of underserved communities.”

 Here’s more of what Hojnacki and other past winners had to say about the Alma S. Adams Scholarship: